NetsealTech/coding-assignment/README.md

 In today's fast-paced world, efficient communication is vital.
 You are tasked with developing a Chat Messaging app that allows two parties to send text messages using only local state management.

 ## Requirements
-1. **New Contact**: Automatically start a New Conversation with the First Message as `Hey {{Contact Name}}!`.
+1. **New Contact**: Automatically start a "New Conversation with" the "First Message" as `Hey {{Contact Name}}!`.
-2. **New Conversations**: Should appear instantly for both parties in the Conversation List.
+2. **New Conversations**: Should appear instantly for both parties in the "Conversation List".
-3. **New Messages**: Sending a new message should bring the Conversation to the top of the Conversation List in descending order.
+3. **New Messages**: Sending a new message should bring the "Conversation" to the top of the "Conversation List" in descending order.
-4. **Delete Conversations**: Removing a conversation should clear All Messages and remove the conversation from both ends.
+4. **Delete Conversations**: Removing a conversation should clear "All Messages" and remove the conversation from both ends.
 5. **State Management**: Implement all functionalities using in-memory reactive state without a real-time backend.

 ## Tech Stack
-Utilize any frontend framework you are comfortable with to implement this project.
+Utilize any frontend framework / language you are comfortable with to implement this project.

 ## Presentation Guidelines
 - Ensure the implementation aligns with the user story and requirements.